mikestreety/mikestreety/app/content/blog/2021/2021-04-06-my-2021-writing-schedule.md

 ## Schedule it

 When the post is ready, it gets moved into the [blog folder](https://github.com/mikestreety/mikestreety/tree/main/app/content/blog).
 Here the `draft` status gets removed and it gets a date.
 The date is generally two mondays after the previously scheduled post.
 Sometimes, if I think the post is "time-sensitive" I will schedule it next and bump all the other posts up.
 Other times, like this one, I just go rogue.

-When it is in the future, it appears on on [scheduled](/scheduled/) page.
-These posts have the `noindex` meta tag removed and are fully crawlable by search engines.
-All the posts also appear in the sitemap XML (just not the RSS).
-To be brutally honest, part of the reason I'm writing this post is to expose the links a bit more to encourage crawlability 😉.

 ## Publish it